microsoft/vscode-black-formatter/README.md

-# Black extension for Visual Studio Code
+# Formatter extension for Visual Studio Code using `black`

 A Visual Studio Code extension with support for the `black` formatter.
 The extension ships with `black=22.3.0`.